Want to know what are search engine ranking factors for YouTube videos?

 - Tagging & Keyword Research For YouTube Videos

 1. Title Of The Video – Use Keywords

 The video title is how one will know what your video is all about.
-A title which perfectly matches your video content will be very friendly to the viewer and also to the YouTube algorithm for SEO.
+A title that perfectly matches your video content will be very friendly to the viewer and also to the YouTube algorithm for SEO.

 Take advantage of Google and YouTube auto-complete feature.
 This will give you an overview of what people are searching for on Google and Youtube and will help you optimize your content accordingly.

 Here, you can notice that once I have typed a few keywords, YouTube begins to suggest results.
-This is because these are most searched queries regarding your keywords.
+This is because these are the most searched queries regarding your keywords.